tsnellgrove/dark_castle3/doc/to_do.md

 - INPROC: over-due early code refactoring
 	- DONE: refactor of web_main
 		- DONE: return is_start from app_main()
-	- INPROC: refactor of app_main (reverse shield approach? unify)
+	- DONE: refactor of app_main (reverse shield approach? unify)
 		- IDEA: key if / then values = is_end, is_wait, is_valid, is_stateful, is_interp_cmd
 		- IDEA: # non-interp command # section with elifs
 		- DONE: pseudo-code new structure in comments